 Faith rolled her eyes.
 "Don't get all mushy on me or I'll toss you into that wall."

 "Like you could."
 Dawn giggled.

 "You think I couldn't?"
 Faith pretended to be mad but her eyes gave her away.

-"I think you wouldn't," Dawn answered solemnly.
+"I think you wouldn't," Dawn answered gently.
 "I know you wouldn't.
 I trust you."

 Faith looked down and fiddled with the empty sugar packets.

-Dawn continued, "I know you don't like sharing and all, but I just want you to know that I don't think I could have handled all this, I mean the slayer thing, without you.
+"I know you don't like sharing feelings and all, but I don't think I could have handled all this—the slayer thing—without you.
 You mean a lot to me too, is all."
 She grabbed her cup and rose quickly, tossing it in the trash before looking back at Faith.
 She pretended not to notice how bright the other slayer's eyes looked.
 "You coming or what?"

 "Any progress?"
 Giles asked Spike a few hours after the two slayers had left.